jnehring/crawlzilla/README.md

 <img src="/images/flowchart.drawio.png" />

 The image shows the workflow of the application.
-All this logic is implemented in `crawler/crawler.py`.

 1. The crawling starts with a list of seed urls that we retrieved from the CommonCrawl.
 2. The next step is the crawling loop.
 The crawling loop operates in rounds.
 Each round first downloads a certain number of URLs, e.g. 2000 URLs per round.
 The crawling loop is implemented in function `main()` and the method `round` in class `Crawler`.